Icing out the competition: The PWHL Ottawa meets the Ottawa Senators at Sens Skills

 EC: "I think just being on the ice with them and for people to see us on the ice with them, same screen, same sheet of ice.
 And I think just to showcase our game and our skills, really exciting."

 SH: "I completely agree.
-I think being on the ice and just taking in the moment and, like you said, just having be on the same sheet and just being able to showcase, you know, our skill and our abilities."
+I think being on the ice and just taking in the moment and, like you said, just having been on the same sheet and just being able to showcase, you know, our skill and our abilities."

-Fans are seeing a different kind of game being played than they see with 67's or the Ottawa Senators.
+Fans are seeing a different kind of game being played than they see with the 67's or the Ottawa Senators.
 What do you think are the main things that distinguish PWHL play for the fans?

 SH: "I think the physicality also just brings another aspect to the game, especially for how our team kind of thrives and how our team rolls is being physical and owning the puck.
-And so I think especially when we're at home in our rinks, I think just like that we get that energy from the fans and I think the physicality just adds to the intensity in the atmosphere of the game."
+And so I think especially when we're at home in our rinks, I think just like that we get that energy from the fans, and I think the physicality just adds to the intensity in the atmosphere of the game."

 EC: "Yeah, I would add, I know people are really excited about the physicality and we are as players and I think it just adds to the game and the excitement And I mean, this league has been a long time coming and I think there's also just so much passion from everyone that gets to play in it because we just we don't take a single day for granted here.
 So I think fans are definitely seeing the passion shine through, too."

 What does it mean to you to have the opportunity to showcase what you can do to young girls?
-And what message do you have for young girls who love hockey and for any women who have passed through the system and didn't have the chance that you guys have got?
+And what message do you have for young girls who love hockey and for any women who have passed through the system and didn't have the chance that you guys have had?

-DW: "I think it's also incredibly exciting for the young girls to be able to see this league because we always talk about exposure and for them to actually see the PWHL, the attention that we've been getting in the media, I think it's wonderful.
+DW: "I think it's also incredibly exciting for the young girls to be able to see this league because we always talk about exposure, and for them to actually see the PWHL, the attention that we've been getting in the media, I think it's wonderful.
 Now young girls can look up to this league rather than, you know, of course they're going to watch the NHL, but it's just nice to have a female league that they can be excited to work hard to one day plan."